My Art And Color-After Tiling

 I will randomly lay out the tiles, which contain only lines, and then use my tools to fill the contiguous areas with other graphics (solid colors, paint, geometric shapes, etc.), which removes the lines.
 Sometimes, I fill the areas randomly, and sometimes (as in this case), I choose which areas become which color.
 This gives me more complex images than a traditional Truchet tile.

-Tiles consist of 1x1, 1x2, and 2x2 tiles with a consistent scheme so that they all sync together, generally the midpoint of each side of the 1x1.
+Tiles consist of 1x1, 1x2, 2x2, and 3x3 tiles with a consistent scheme so that they all sync together, generally the midpoint of each side of the 1x1.
 So far, I have defined nearly 60 different tiles.
-I use them in various combinations, including 1x1, 2x1, and 2x2 tiles in the same image.
+I use them in various combinations, including all tile sizes in the same image.
 The key is to eliminate each tile's lines, which can be used separately as another layer, as in the above example.

 There are two ways to implement this: geometrically or using pixels.
 I create the tiles in code and then image them into a pixel image.
 The other method is to define everything geometrically and assemble the areas as vector shapes, filling those (and thus not having any strokes).
 I prefer the pixel method (at 300 dpi) as I have many CPU-based tools highly optimized for my platform (Mac Studio).